zacdevil10/MediaRecyclerView/README.md

 //Add as many media models to an array as you want.
 Only the first 4 will be shown but the rest can be seen in the photo viewer.
-//NOTE: In the latest version using MediaType.VIDEO will not show anything but this will be implemented in a future release. val media = MediaModel(url, MediaType.IMAGE || MediaType.VIDEO)
+//NOTE: In the latest version using MediaType.VIDEO will not show anything but this will be implemented in a future release. val mediaImage = MediaModel(mediaUrl, MediaType.IMAGE) val mediaVideo = MediaModel(mediaUrl, MediaType.VIDEO, staticImageUrl)

-//MediaRecyclerView accepts image urls as ArrayList<MediaModel> and will currently display no more than 4 images. mediaRecyclerView.configure(context, media)
+//MediaRecyclerView accepts image urls as ArrayList<MediaModel>. mediaRecyclerView.configure(context, media)
-//or if you change the height of the MediaRecyclerView mediaRecyclerView.configure(context, height in dp, media)
+//or if you change the height and margin of the MediaRecyclerView mediaRecyclerView.apply {
+    height(height in dp)
+    setMargin(margin in px)
+    configure(context, media)
+}
 ```